 /mal-PUB-lish/ (verb)

-“To publish in a manner that constitutes malpractice”
+“To publish in a manner that violates a publishing policy you operate under.”

 Publishing failures cause real harm.
-When publishers breach ethical standards, the consequences ripple through society:
+When publishers break the standards they publish under, the consequences ripple through society:

 These harms don't exist in isolation.
 They share a common root cause: publishing malpractice ("malpublishing").